BeauMercier/drasticClientPortal/README.md

 - **Namespaces:** API functions are grouped by domain (e.g., `client`, `storage`).
 - **Usage:** To use the API, import the `api` object: `import { api } from '@/lib/api';`.
 You can then access functions like `api.client.getUserProfile()` or `api.storage.uploadFile()`.

-## Features

-- **User Authentication**: Secure login with role-based access control (admin, designer, client)
-- **Project Management**: Create, view, edit projects with different types and statuses
-- **Designer Workload Dashboard**: View and manage designer workloads and project assignments
-- **User Management**: Admin interface for creating and managing users
-- **Responsive UI**: Modern UI built with Tailwind CSS and shadcn/ui components
-- **Admin Project Files View**: Admin interface to view files associated with a project, initially focusing on BIR-related files.
-- **File Management**:
-    - General user files and project-specific files (non-BIR) via Supabase Storage (`project-files` bucket), with metadata in `user_files` table and RLS.
-- **Business Information Request (BIR)**: (Web Design Projects Only) An integrated, multi-step form for clients to submit required business details directly within their web design project (via dedicated tabs).
-   - Includes file uploads for BIR-specific documents (e.g., logos, style guides) stored in a separate private Supabase Storage bucket (`bir-files`) with metadata in `bir_file` table, all controlled by RLS using a signed URL flow.
-   - **Note on Stability:** A critical client-side race condition that could cause "403 Forbidden" errors upon saving a new BIR draft has been resolved.
-The form now waits for all necessary user and project data to be loaded before allowing save actions, ensuring stability.
-A subsequent critical bug that caused the multi-step form to prematurely submit on the final step has also been resolved, making the navigation and submission process robust and reliable.
-- **Enhanced Project Timeline**:
-    - **Clear status colours:** current (blue), completed (green), pending (gray).
-    - **Accurate progression:** driven by `current_stage`.
-    - **Delivery special-case:** final stage turns green once `delivery_date` is set, even while it's current.
-    - **Title standardisation:** all project types now use `title` (no more `name` bugs in admin).
-    - **Optional DB trigger:** see `fill_missing_stage_dates` (SQL) to auto-fill earlier stage dates and guarantee integrity.

-- **Client Dashboard Enhancements**:
-    - **Active Projects Section**: Displays ongoing client projects.
-If one project is active, a detailed timeline is shown.
-If multiple are active, they are displayed as interactive cards.
-    - **Quick Links Section**: Provides easy access to common areas like "Website Dashboard", "Lead Dashboard", and "Support".
-Links and their presentation are theme-aware (light/dark mode).
-    - **Dynamic Header**: Welcomes the client by their first name.
-    - **Improved Layout**: "Quick Links" are positioned below "Active Projects" for better information flow.

 ## Getting Started

 ### Prerequisites